-In its decision of 29 August 2008 (decision No. 6/2008), the OCCP president found that the agreement between two collective management societies, ZAiKS and SFP, entered into on 29 December 2003 restricts competition and as such is prohibited under the ACCP.
-Due to the aforementioned decision the OCCP president obliged the parties to cease the competition-restricting practice resulting from the agreement and imposed financial penalties upon them respectively 1,000,000 zlotys and 250,000 zlotys.
-In its agreement ZAiKS and SFP, inter alia, fixed minimum fees collected from commercial users for the reproduction of audio-visual works on copies for individual use.
-The fixed minimum fees were applied, inter alia, when collecting fees from publishers who included DVDs of films with papers or magazines.
+In its decision of 29 August 2008 (decision No. 6/2008), the OCCP president found that the agreement between two collective management societies, ZAiKS and the Association of Polish Filmmakers (SFP) entered into on 29 December 2003 restricts competition and as such is prohibited under the ACCP.
+Due to the aforementioned decision, the OCCP president obliged the parties to cease the competition-restricting practice resulting from the agreement and imposed financial penalties upon them respectively 1 million zlotys and 250,000 zlotys.
+In its agreement ZAiKS and SFP, inter alia, fixed minimum fees collected from commercial users for the reproduction of audiovisual works on copies for individual use.
+The fixed minimum fees were applied, inter alia, when collecting fees from publishers whose publications included DVDs of films with papers or magazines.
 Appeals to the Court for Competition and Consumer Protection filed by ZAiKS and SFP have been dismissed.
-On 1 March 2012 the Court of Appeal (the second instance court) dismissed the appeals of ZAIKS and SFP.
-The judgement is final and valid.
+On 1 March 2012 the Court of Appeal (the second instance court) dismissed the appeals of ZAiKS and SFP.
+The judgment is final and valid.
+In this case, the Supreme Court refused to hear a cassation of ZAiKS and SFP (decision of 2 July 2013, III SK 63/12).
+Moreover, the Supreme Court made an important general statement saying that the provisions of CNRA admitting a conclusion of agreements by and between collective management societies on provision of licences and collecting remuneration do not exclude an application of competition law as to these agreements.